 11. If further research and re-examination is required, the candidate will have a maximum of one year full time to conduct the required additional research and/or revisions.
 The candidate must re-enrol and pay tuition fees on a pro-rata basis.
 A candidate may only revise and resubmit a thesis for re-examination once.
 If the candidate does not complete the revisions to the satisfaction of all the examiners within the specified time period, the candidate will be failed.

 12. No appeals are allowed except on completion of the examination process on the grounds of procedural irregularities in the examination process.
 For an appeal to be considered, applications must be received by the Doctoral Research Committee within three months of formal notification of the examination result by the Graduate Research School.

 13. For progression from Provisional Registration to Full Registration, candidates must have:

 (b) participated in a confirmation event, during which they have presented their research report to, and had it accepted by, a confirmation committee;

 (c) their proposed main supervisor and co-supervisor(s) approved by the Doctoral Research Committee.

 14. Candidates are required to make successful progress in the thesis as determined by six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee and assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee.

-17. A candidate's period of registration (including provisional registration) shall be a minimum period of three years (36 months) and a maximum of four years (48 months) full time, unless a specified time of suspension or extension has been approved by the Doctoral Research Committee.
-Suspensions or extensions granted will appear on the academic transcript.
+19. A candidate's period of registration (including provisional registration) shall be a minimum period of three years (36 months) and a maximum of four years (48 months) full time, unless a specified time of suspension or extension has been approved by the Doctoral Research Committee.

-(a) completion of courses as listed in the Schedule to the Qualification;
+(a) passing courses as listed in the Schedule to the Qualification;